 If you can’t reach agreement informally, then you will need to file a court application.
-The court will make directions regarding the conduct of the challenge, which will often require the parties to participate in a mediation under the supervision of a barrister.
-If a settlement can’t be negotiated at mediation, then the matter will go to trial and the judge will make the final decision.
+The court will make directions regarding the conduct of the challenge, which will often require the parties to participate in mediation under the supervision of a barrister.
+If a settlement cannot be negotiated at mediation, then the matter will go to trial and the judge will make the final decision.

 Strict time limits apply to challenging a Will, so speak with one of our wills and estates lawyers in Cairns as early as possible.

 Our team’s expertise means that we resolve the majority of Will disputes without the need for court.
 Our wills lawyers can also skillfully represent you in court if your matter goes to trial.
 We have won significant court cases on behalf of our clients.